 Cyberinfrastructure Integration Research Center Director Marlon Pierce is the PI of this project.

 PTI provides cybersecurity leadership for the Science Gateway Institute through a collaboration between the Cyberinfrastructure Integration Research Center (CIRC) and the Center for Applied Cybersecurity Research (CACR), specifically Director Von Welch and Senior Systems Analyst Randy Heiland.

 XSEDE is a single virtual system that scientists can use to interactively share computing resources, data, and expertise.
 People around the world use these resources and services—things like supercomputers, collections of data, and new tools—to improve our planet.

-IU has a major subcontract from the University of Illinois Urbana-Champaign, with Craig Stewart as the IUPI.
+IU has a major subcontract from the University of Illinois Urbana-Champaign, with Craig Stewart as the IU Principal investigator.
 Dr. Marlon Pierce is a key leader in XSEDE’s extended collaborative support services, with a focus on implementing science gateways.
 Rich Knepper, Therese Miller, and Craig Stewart are all leaders in XSEDE’s community interoperability efforts to connect campus and national cyberinfrastructure.
 And Julie Wernert and Craig Stewart are leading XSEDE efforts to quantify its benefits to the US overall.

 PTI Economic Development Partnership Program

-Through partnerships within the Program, CACR offers guidance and consulting to organizations throughout the state of Indiana and the nation.
+Through partnerships within the program, CACR offers guidance and consulting to organizations throughout the state of Indiana and the nation.

 Regular outreach events provide the public with actionable cybersecurity guidance.
 CACR is also available for more in-depth consulting and partnership to address the real-world cybersecurity and regulated data challenges that come with growth and success.